 - Title VI of the Civil Rights Act of 1964

 Mass Cultural Council’s grantees sign a contract (see contract requirements) certifying that they will comply with ADA and Section 504.
 Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can support both the public and the grantee.
 Additional information about Mass Cultural Council’s Accessibility Requirements and Compliance Tools for Grantees are located in our Access Policy.

 Contract Holds, Penalties, and Restrictions

-An exception can be made for projects taking place during June 2020.
+An exception can be made for projects taking place during late June 2022.

 The Cultural Investment Portfolio staff is available as a resource to answer questions about eligibility, requirements, deadlines, and compliance.

 All applicants should submit their applications through the online system.

 - Check to see if you already have a user profile in the grants management system:

 - Once you submit your email address, you will receive an email with a temporary password and a link to the site.